 You may think Cyber Monday shopping is as simple as opening up your laptop while sitting at home in your pajamas, but scoring the best Cyber Monday bargains — and making sure they're actually bargains — requires a little bit of (virtual) legwork.

 Start planning your Cyber Monday shopping spree now, with these five tips that are sure to help you land the holiday deals you really want.

 1. Set up a price tracker

 While all online retailers will happily brag about their low prices, how do you know you're really getting the best possible bargain?
 Instead of checking every website to compare prices, set up price trackers in advance of Cyber Monday so you'll get deal alerts.

-Our favorite site for this is Covvet, which adds a button to your browser that lets you save items you find while you're shopping online.
-Once you've saved the item to Covvet, you'll get email alerts when the item goes on sale.
+Our favorite sites for this are Shoptagr and Covvet, which add a button to your browser that lets you save items you find while you're shopping online.
+Once you've saved the item, you'll get email alerts when the item goes on sale.
 Covvet also shows you a listing of the other items people are "covveting," which is great if you're looking for gift ideas.

-On the downside, Covvet doesn't work with every online store, but it did work with almost all of the stores we tried.
-So set it up today, and then head to your favorite online stores to make a virtual shopping list of items you want to buy.
+On the downside, neither site works with every online store, but they do work with hundreds of the most popular sites.
+So set one or both or these up up today, and then head to your favorite online stores to make a virtual shopping list of items you want to buy.
 Come Cyber Monday, you'll get an email if any prices drop, so you'll know your Cyber Monday buys are deals instead of everyday prices.